DavWa/MTK/README.md

 ## Sample code on Iot devices

-There are four sample codes that should be run on the device.
+In this project, there are four sample codes that can be run on the device.
 All of which( blink.py, temperature.py, humidity.py, pressure.py ) can be found in this folder.
-By downloading and running these codes, the device will send mqtt message to a remote Ponte broker (on 210.6
+By downloading and running these codes, the device will send mqtt message to a remote Ponte broker (on 210.65.89.177).
-5.89.177).
 Note that the ponte should always be run before the mqtt message is sent.

 ## Steps